aditya43/aws/README.md

 - Don't put your Lambda function in a VPC unless you have to.
 In VPC, Lambda Function will take bit of a time to initialize.

 ### DynamoDB Intro
+- NoSQL Databases:
+    * Are non-relational databases and are **Distributed**.
+    * For e.g. MongoDB, DynamoDB etc..
+    * Do not support joins.
+    * All the data that is needed for a query is present in one row.
+    * Don't perform/provide aggregations such as `SUM`.
+    * **NoSQL Databases scale horizontally!**
+    * There's no `right or wrong` for NoSQL vs SQL, they just require to model the data differently and think about user queries differently.
 - Fully managed, Highly available with replication across `3 Availability Zones` by default.
 - NoSQL Database - Not a relational database.
 - Scales to massive workloads, distributed database.